A unique Israeli identity based on the values of the Hebrew Scout movement!

 The activity takes place every Sunday at 4-6 pm in Roslyn, Long Island.

-The program is funded by the local communities, annual dues, and the Israeli-American Council (IAC).
+The Shevet is funded by annual dues, Friends of Israel Scouts, Mosaic United, and the Israeli-American Council (IAC).

 For more information: